pandoc-jp/pandoc-doc-ja/users-guide.rst

 as expected for ``<img>`` elements.
 Similarly, for Markdown, external images can be declared with ``![img](url){external=1}``.
-Note that this only works for images; the other media elements have no native representation in pandoc’s AST and requires the use of raw HTML.
+Note that this only works for images; the other media elements have no native representation in pandoc’s AST and require the use of raw HTML.

 EPUB styling
 ------------